Email

 • c.
 Understand the basic anatomy, as well as growth and development stages, of dogs.

 • d.
-Recognize the different styles of collars and leashes and explain the purpose of each.
+Recognize the different styles of collars, harnesses and leashes and explain the purpose of each.

 • e.
 Understand common diseases that affect canines and how to recognize signs of illness.